Flight-Free-UK/flight_free_uk_website/source/posts/flight-free-survey-2020.html.markdown

 This survey was conducted between November 2020 and January 2021.
 We asked various questions to determine people’s reasons for signing the pledge and their flying habits before and after taking part.

-Questions included people's age, location, and time since their last flight.
+Questions included people's age, location, and how long since their last flight.
 It asked how frequently people flew in a typical year (coronavirus notwithstanding).
 There were also questions about motivations for signing the pledge, how people heard about the campaign, and if they would take the pledge again.

 ## Overview